peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Uniform_Random_Integers></a>
 ## Uniform Random Integers

-This section shows how to derive independent uniform random integers with the help of a source of random numbers (or a device or program that simulates that source).
+This section shows how to derive independent uniform random integers with the help of a "source of random numbers" (or a device or program that simulates that source).

 This section describes four methods: `RNDINT`, `RNDINTEXC`, `RNDINTRANGE`, `RNDINTEXCRANGE`.
 Of these, `RNDINT`, described next, can serve as the basis for the remaining methods.